aws-samples/aws-big-data-blog/aws-blog-campanile/readme.md

 ### TPS; Transactions per Second

-Because each _Step_ is broken down by API, one can estimate tps based on step, maximum concurrent mappers, and cluser size.
+Because each _Step_ is broken down by API, one can estimate tps based on step, maximum concurrent mappers, and size.
 Anything over a few hundred, one must consider the buckets partition scheme, discussed in [S3 Performace Considerations](http://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html).

-## Conclusion